Compressed air school

 CABLE DIMENSIONING

-What applies to each individual site must be assessed by a qualified electrician.
-The tables below are intended only as a guide to what you can expect, or roughly what you have to adhere to.
+What should apply to each individual site must be assessed by a qualified electrician.
+The tables below are just a guide to what you can expect, or roughly what you have to adhere to

 Below, Inner and outer diameters of pipe threads